nathanlq/book_reco/store/readme.md

 1. `compress.py`
 2. `prepare.py`
 3. `loader.py`
-4. `test.py`

-Each script has a specific role in the data pipeline, from initial data compression to loading into the database and verifying the records.
+Each script has a specific role in the data pipeline, from initial data compression to loading into the database.

----

 ### `compress.py`